hala-samir/Appium/README.md

 # Appium
+This is a project from appium practicing
+There are different moile gestures and scenarios are implemented.
+The page object model is used.
-Howw to setup appium on Windows https://www.softwaretestinghelp.com/download-install-and-setup-appium/
+To setup appium on Windows you can follow this instructions https://www.softwaretestinghelp.com/download-install-and-setup-appium/